Aiven-Open/klaw-docs/docs/quickstart.md

 ![Screenshot: "Approve request" page](../static/images/quickstart/ApproveReq.png)

 ## 10. That's it.
-Topic is created on Apache kafka cluster
+Topic is created on Apache Kafka cluster

 To verify